 When the data was provided in json-format, Docati will internally convert it to XML.
 This XML does not use namespaces.

-The Docati-service provides an API which can be used to integrate with you own solutions.
-The API is provided as a webservice and uses widely adapted standards and is supported in practically any programming environment:
+A webservice is also available and provides an API which can be used to integrate with you own solutions.
+It uses widely adapted standards and is supported in practically any programming environment:

 - SOAP-endpoint (with MTOM-support)